ericstrobl/ericstrobl.github.io/_pages/about.md

 - Strobl, Eric V. "Automated hyperparameter selection for the PC algorithm."
 Pattern Recognition Letters 151 (2021): 288-293.

-The paper proposes a stability-based modification to the PC algorithm that selects the significance threshold automatically, reducing sensitivity to arbitrary hyperparameter choices and improving robustness in causal discovery.
+The paper develops AutoPC to remove the need to specify a single Type I error threshold $\alpha$ for the PC algorithm.
+Instead, the user supplies a set of plausible alpha values, and AutoPC selects among them using an internal stability criterion.
+For each candidate alpha, PC first estimates a causal equivalence class and is then rerun with conditional independence tests restricted to the possible-parent sets implied by that estimate.
+The theoretical basis is that, when the estimated equivalence class is correct, these restricted conditioning sets remain sufficient to recover the same graph.
+AutoPC therefore selects the alpha value for which the unrestricted and theoretically restricted PC runs are most consistent, providing an unsupervised approach to hyperparameter selection for causal discovery.

 - Strobl, Eric V., Peter L. Spirtes, and Shyam Visweswaran.
 "Estimating and controlling the false discovery rate of the PC algorithm using edge-specific p-values."
 ACM Transactions on Intelligent Systems and Technology (TIST) 10.5 (2019): 1-37.

-The paper derives edge-specific p-value bounds for the PC algorithm and uses them to control the false discovery rate, providing uncertainty quantification for individual edges in learned causal graphs.
+The paper develops PC-p to provide statistical error control for individual edges learned by the PC algorithm when exact edge-specific p-values are not directly available.
+It derives upper bounds on edge-specific p-values by combining the p-values from the conditional independence tests performed during causal discovery.
+PC-p deliberately uses a relatively liberal initial Type I error threshold to reduce Type II errors, allowing the algorithm to perform more of the tests needed to obtain valid p-value bounds; additional modifications prevent Type II errors from propagating through graph orientation.
+The resulting bounded edge-specific p-values can then be used with standard multiple-testing procedures, such as Benjamini-Yekutieli, to estimate and control the false discovery rate of the learned causal graph.

 ## Others